Fare Evasion Prevention

 The General Manager is accelerating a study into whether BART should replace its fare gates.

 Concerns about fare evasion have increased calls for new gates but there is no simple solution.
 The price tag to replace the system’s 600 fare gates is $150-200 million and funding has not yet been identified.
 In Winter 2018, BART retrofitted existing fare gates at the north end of the Embarcadero Station, as well as at the Pittsburg Center and Antioch Stations.
 The modifications increase the air pressure used to cinch the barrier closed, which increases the effort needed to force the barrier open.
-BART is procuring the parts to implement the retrofits system wide.
-We are also exploring increasing the fare gate height to reduce jumping by adding additional pop up barrier leaves.
-We will study options that allow flexibility for upgrades.
-The results of the study will be brought to the board by Spring of 2019.
+This pilot showed a reduction in forced openings of the fare gates and based on its success, BART is implementing the retrofits system wide.
+All arrays except the ADA gates are being modified.
+A pilot that modified the ADA fare gate at Richmond Station with upper flaps to create a double leaf, stacked fare gate started in June 2019.
+This prototype was designed with a safety engineer and will be closely monitored as decisions are made regarding modifications moving forward.
+In Summer 2019, BART will pilot a higher barrier concept to reduce jumping at Fruitvale Station.

 Station hardening is changing infrastructure other than the fare gates to prevent fare evasion.
-Upgrades have included heightening barriers around paid areas to five feet, alarming service gates and exit doors and reconfiguring access to elevators to prevent them from being used to avoid fare gates.
+Station hardening investments could include heightened barriers around paid areas, alarmed swing gates and exit doors, elevators moved into paid areas, configured fire alarm systems, digital camera network, video screens and modified fare gates.
 BART completed a number of these improvements in Fiscal Year 2018.

 The Fiscal Year 2018 (FY18) budget devoted $2.7 million to a strategy of enforcement, station hardening and education to limit fare evasion and assure our riders that we value their patronage.
 That strategy included hiring six Community Service Officers and one Police Administrative Specialist, raising barriers and service gates to a uniform height of 60 inches.
 It also included eliminating all non-fare gates other than one immediately next to each station agent booth while ensuring fare gates open to provide emergency egress capacity.